 - 16-bit analog outputs e.g. to control external components

-The MCS2 Series is based on a highly modular system concept which allows SmarAct to provide you with a perfectly adapted and pre-configured control system.
+The MCS2 series is based on a highly modular system concept which allows SmarAct to provide you with a perfectly adapted and pre-configured control system.
 The following modules of the MCS2 modular system are available.

-Main Controller Module with communication interface
+Main Controller Module with Driver Module and Communication Interface

 This module converts the analog sensor data into digitized data which is processed by the main controller module.